dabico/pyrefac/README.md

 ### `add_comment`

-Adds a [DocString](https://peps.python.org/pep-0257/) comment to a targeted function.
-Functions are identified by their name, as well as the class they reside in.
-To target functions within the root scope, the class name should be omitted.
+Adds a [DocString](https://peps.python.org/pep-0257/) comment to a specific function, identified by its name and class.
-If the function already has a documentation comment, its contents will be replaced.
-If the input comment does not contain any line breaks, the injected DocString will also be single-line.
-On the other hand, if the comment contains line breaks, the injected DocString will be multi-line.
-The refactoring will also ensure that the comment body is\
+To target functions in the root scope, omit the class name.
+If a function already has a documentation comment, it will be replaced.
+If the input comment has no line breaks, the added DocString will be single-line; otherwise, it will be multi-line.
+The refactoring ensures proper indentation of the comment body.
-properly indented.

 #### Example 1